A journey on the legendary Montagu Pass of SA

-Montagu Pass is a mountain pass at an elevation of 741m (2,431ft) above the sea level, situated in the Western Cape province of South Africa, on the Regional road between Herold and George.
+Montagu Pass is a mountain pass at an elevation of 741m (2,431ft) above the sea level, situated in the Western Cape province of South Africa.

 How long is the Montagu Pass?

-Tucked away in the Witfontein Nature Reserve, the road is 17.2 km (10.68 miles) long running south-north from N9 road (north of George) to R62 road, ascending to the tiny hamlet of Heroldt, on the northern side of the Outeniqua Mountains.
+Tucked away in the Witfontein Nature Reserve, the road is 17.2 km (10.68 miles) long running south-north from N9 road (north of George) to R62 road, ascending to the tiny hamlet of Heroldt.

-Nestled in the Outeniqua Mountains, the road is totally unpaved.
-The gravel road is in reasonable condition even for low-clearance 2x4 vehicles in fair weather.
+The road is totally unpaved, in reasonable condition even for low-clearance 2x4 vehicles in fair weather.
 The road parallels the newer Outeniqua Pass.
-John Montagu officially opened the pass that was to be named after him in January 1848.

 When was the Montagu Pass built?

-The road over Montagu Pass was opened in 1847, having taken 3 years to build by some 250 convicts at a cost of 35,000 Pounds Sterling.
+Set high in the Outeniqua Mountains, construction of the road started in 1844 and, hand built by some 250 convicts, opened to traffic in 1847.
+Henry Fancourt White, an Australian road engineer, was in charge of the work.
 This was the first road between George and Oudtshoorn.
 It was hand built to replace the highly dangerous Cradock Pass.
 It lays claim to being the oldest, unaltered pass still in use in South Africa.
-Henry Fancourt White, an experienced road engineer from Australia, was in charge of the work.
 The pass was named after John Montagu, Colonial Secretary of the Cape in the 1840's.

 Is the Montagu Pass dangerous?

 The road is pretty narrow in parts.
+When another car comes the opposite side it is a nightmare.
 Portions of the road may be temporarily closed due to road work or inclement weather.
 This pass was damaged by the floods of November 1996, and was closed for most of 1997.
 It has been repaired and is now open.
 The pass narrows down as you progress and get higher up the mountain.
-The road compresses 126 bends corners and curves into its length and gradients reach a maximum of 1:6.
+The road has around 126 bends and gradients reach a maximum of 1:6.
 Big rocks sometimes get dislodged (especially in wet weather) and go tumbling into the ravine.

 How long does it take to drive the Montagu Pass?